How the First Olympics Worked

 These games were certainly about winning, but that wasn't their primary purpose.
 They were founded to build diplomacy across the Greek world and to honor the greatest of the Greek gods: Zeus.

-While the first official games were held in 776 B.C., their origins stretch even further back.
+While the first official games were held in 776 B.C.E., their origins stretch even further back.
 According to one myth, the very first games occurred during a battle between Zeus and Cronus, when the two gods fought for control as chief of the gods (Zeus won).
 Some time later, a demigod named Herakles held a festival of athletic events to honor Zeus for granting him military victory over the city-state of Elis.

 What's the reason for these legends?
 Well, there's not a whole lot of information about the first Olympics.
 What we know about them comes from a few archaeological relics and the accounts of ancient travelers like Pausanias and the treatises of some early thinkers, such as Herodotus and Pliny.